 'Comfort Woman' Statue Sparks Diplomatic Row Between Japan And South Korea

-A golden statue commemorating the plight of "comfort women" — a euphemism for the Korean women and girls forced by the Japanese to work as sex slaves in front line brothels during World War II — has caused a diplomatic row between Japan and South Korea.
+A golden statue commemorating the plight of "comfort women" — a euphemism for the Korean women and girls forced by the Japanese to work as sex slaves in front-line brothels during World War II — has caused a diplomatic row between Japan and South Korea.

-At the end of December, activists placed the golden statue of a young women sitting in a chair in front of the Japanese consulate in the southern city of Busan.
+At the end of December, activists placed the golden statue of a young woman sitting in a chair in front of the Japanese Consulate in the southern city of Busan, South Korea.

 Local authorities initially removed the statue, citing a lack of permits, The Korea Herald reported.
 But after public outcry, authorities allowed the statue to be replaced and the district mayor held a press conference to apologize.

-Now, Japan is launching countermeasures.
-Speaking at a news conference Friday, Japan's chief cabinet secretary, Yoshihide Suga, announced that the country is withdrawing both its ambassador to South Korea and the consul general at Busan.
+Now, Japan is taking countermeasures.
+Speaking at a news conference Friday, Japan's chief Cabinet secretary, Yoshihide Suga, announced that the country is withdrawing both its ambassador to South Korea and the consul general at Busan.
 Suga also said Japan is pulling out of some high-profile economic talks, according to state broadcaster NHK.

 Calling the situation "extremely regrettable," Suga said the statue is a break with the landmark deal in 2015 between the two countries over comfort women.